Mao Dun: Political life

-At the same time, Mao Dun participated in Chiang Kai-shek's Northern Expedition (1926–28), the main purpose was to unite the country.
+At the time, the CCP was allied with the Kuomintang in the First United Front.
+Mao Dun participated in Chiang Kai-shek's Northern Expedition to reunite the country.
 He quit, however, when Chiang's Kuomintang broke with the Communists in 1927.
 In July 1928, he went to Japan in order to take refuge.
 As he returned to China in 1930, he joined the League of Left-Wing Writers.
 Later, China went to war with Japan and he actively engaged in resisting the Japanese attack in 1937.
 In 1949, the communist government took over and he was responsible for working as Mao Zedong's secretary and Culture Minister until 1965.

 Literary career

 As a literary man, Mao Dun had a great number of achievements.
-Fiction Monthly (小说月报) Reform was Mao Dun's first contribution to Chinese literature.
+His reforms at Fiction Monthly were his first contribution to Chinese literature.
 The magazine then became a place where "New Literature" circulated.
 Many famous writers like Lu Xun, Xu Dishan, Bing Xin, Ye Shengtao, had their works published through it.
 Mao Dun supported movements such as "New Literature" and "New Thinking".
 He believed that Chinese literature should have a place in the world.

 The experience of political conflict broadened his horizon in literature, therefore the theme of his later writing was mostly based on this.
-He then helped to found the League of Left-Wing Writers in 1930.
+He helped to found the League of Left-Wing Writers in 1930.
 After that, he worked together with Lu Xun to fight for the right of the society and the revolutionary movement in literature.
 The harvest period of Mao Dun's writing is considered to have been from 1927 to 1937.

-Shi (蚀), was also called The Eclipse in English translation, which was the first actual novel written by Mao Dun and composed of three volumes, Disillusions (幻灭, 1927), Wavering (动摇, 1928), and Pursuits (追求, 1928).
-It is a story of a generation of young intellectuals, who are caught up in the world of revolutionary fervor without a true understanding of the nature of social change.
+Shi (蚀), also translated in English as The Eclipse, was Mao's first novel.
+It was published in three volumes: Disillusions (幻灭, 1927), Wavering (动摇, 1928), and Pursuits (追求, 1928).
+It tells the story of a generation of young intellectuals caught up in the world of revolutionary fervor without a true understanding of the nature of social change.
 His next major work was Rainbow (虹, 1929), which became famous for having no less than 70 main characters and numerous plot twists and turns.
-In 1933 came his next work, Midnight (子夜), which gained great popularity, to a point that it was also published in French and English, and it allowed to develop a sense of revolutionary realism.
+In 1933 came his next work, Midnight, which gained great popularity, to a point that it was also published in French and English, and it allowed to develop a sense of revolutionary realism.
 It is a naturalistic novel exploring the commercial world of Shanghai in detail.
 In addition, his fiction offered a sympathetic portrayal of working-class life and praise of revolution.
 He left a work unfinished, the trilogy Shuangye Hongsi Eryuehua (霜叶红似二月花, 1942).